Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

     }
     ```

     Right now this method returns false.
-It's also created as `virtual` method, which will be described soon.
+It's also created as `virtual` method, which is described later.
 The return value is going to indicate whether or not the `source` game object can move into the position of the current object.
 If `false` is returned, the `source` object can't, while `true` indicates that it can.

 01. Update the `Move` method to use the `Map` as a parameter instead of the `IScreenSurface`.
-Rename the parameter to `map`
+Rename the parameter from `screenSurface` to `map`

     Change each reference of `screenSurface` (the old parameter) to `map.SurfaceObject`, which is the map's surface.